staazmeister/Portfolio/README.md

 # Portfolio
-Week 8 Homework
+Week 16 Homework
-This week's project was to update my portfolio to showcase my first project and featured homework's for future employers to review.
+This week's project was to update my portfolio to showcase my second project and featured homework's for future employers to review.

 ## User Story (provided in the homework instructions from week 2)